Coming up with a catchy dating profile headline and a great user name. These are two of the biggest challenges of writing your dating profile.

 Instead, if you have to use a profile headline, make sure it means something to you personally.
 Forget about trying to figure out what most people want to see.
 Your profile shouldn’t attract the most people anyway, it should attract the right people.

 In fact, a good profile should repel 99% of the people who read it.
-After all, if compatibility was really that easy, you’d be with your partner right now and not reading this blog.
+After all, if the compatibility was really that easy, you’d be with your partner right now and not reading this blog.

 One of the easiest ways to come up with a good dating profile headline is to use a quote.
 Think about some of your favorite movies and songs.
 See is there a certain line of dialogue or a certain lyric that means a lot to you?